All Robots

 Humanoid

-Full-size bipedal humanoid robots designed to work alongside humans.
-From factory floors to household tasks, these machines represent the cutting edge of robotics.
+Full-size bipedal humanoid robots built to work alongside people — from factory floors to household tasks.
+Compare the cutting edge of humanoid robotics.

 Cleaning

-Robot vacuums, mops, pool cleaners, and window cleaners.
-The workhorses of home automation that keep your spaces spotless.
+Robot vacuums, mops, pool cleaners, and window cleaners — the workhorses of home automation that keep every surface spotless.

 Companions

-Social robots, robot pets, and elderly care companions designed for emotional connection and daily support.
+Social robots, robot pets, and elderly-care companions designed for emotional connection and everyday support at home.

 Research

-Academic and research robotics platforms pushing the boundaries of what machines can learn and do.
+Academic and research robotics platforms pushing the boundaries of what machines can learn and do in the lab and beyond.

 Commercial

-Delivery robots, warehouse automation, hospitality service bots, and other robots built for business operations.
+Delivery robots, warehouse automation, and hospitality service bots — robots built for business and commercial operations.

 Lawn & Garden

-Autonomous lawn mowers and garden robots that maintain your outdoor spaces without supervision.
+Autonomous robot lawn mowers and garden robots that maintain your yard and outdoor spaces without supervision.

 Home Assistants

-Arm-based household helpers — laundry folders, kitchen robots, and mobile manipulators that handle physical tasks at home.
+Arm-based household helpers — laundry folders, kitchen robots, and mobile manipulators that take on hands-on physical tasks around the home.

 6 available · 14 makers ·$1.5k–$36k